kushaldas/summertraining/docs/faq.rst

 -----------------------------------------

 - A fast Internet connection
-- Any Linux distribution.
-If you only have Windows, you can install it in a VM (say virtualbox).
+- Any modern Linux distribution.
+If you only have Windows, you can install it in a VM (say using Virtualbox).

 How do I get the logs?
 ----------------------